 Hydroponic Advantage: Hydroponics never relies on the growing material for any nutritional value.
-Hydroponic fertilizers always contain all 13 elements needed for a complete, balanced nutrition program.
+Hydroponic fertilizers always contain all 13 elements needed for a complete, balanced nutrition.

 It all has to do with the purity of the chemicals, not the amount.
 Many nutrients are made from low grade minerals which are much cheaper (1/4 the price!).
 Low grade minerals contain filler elements that your plants cannot use - not good for orchids.

-In nature, orchids roots are designed to quickly absorb anything that comes their way.
-The roots act like a sponge but are sensitive to harsh chemicals.
+In nature, orchids are designed to quickly absorb anything that comes their way.
+The roots act like a sponge but they're sensitive to harsh chemicals.
 Their nutrient supply is pure and doesn't contain cheap chemical fillers.